Dynamics 365 Plan Licence Withdrawn

 However, Microsoft now says that overwhelmingly the majority of users who are licensed with the Plan SKU tend to only work within the confines of one Dynamics app.
 In these instances, a single app would be a more cost effective licence compared to a paying a premium for the full stack of Plan functions that aren't used which means value isn't aligned to price.

-To move away from a 'one size fits all' licensing approach, Microsoft has announced that it will remove the Dynamics 365 Plan licence with effect from 1 October 2019.
+To move away from a 'one size fits all' licensing approach, Microsoft removed Dynamics 365 Plan licensing with effect from 1 October 2019.

 IMPORTANT: If your organisation is licensed with the Customer Engagement Plan you will need to take action to move users to the new licence types that Microsoft is introducing.
 This will require urgent attention if your next Dynamics 365 renewal occurs in October 2019.

 In this post we'll aim to explain what this change means for your business based on the information that Microsoft has shared, and what steps you'll need to take.

 Since Dynamics 365 was unveiled 3 years ago, the main licensing choices for Customer Engagement / CRM have been: Team Member (for light usage needs), functional role based apps (including Sales and Customer Service) and the Customer Engagement Plan.

 From October, Microsoft will no longer offer the Plan as it moves to an 'a-la-carte' style licensing offering.

 With the removal of the Plan licence, users will be licensed on a per app basis, or using the Team Member license.